Sambit096/Movie-Review-App/README.md

 ### Prerequisites

 Please have these installed on your computer to run our project.
+You will also want an instance of SQL Server.
 * npm
   ```sh
   npm install npm@latest -g